Useful

 § Why so late?

-§ Why haven’t you done your
+§ Why haven’t you done your homework?

 § Why were you absent yesterday?